The following diagram indicates the minimum deployment pattern used for high availability.

 localMemberHostproperty as shown below.

-<DAS_HOME>/repository/conf/event-processor.xmlfile as follows to cluster DAS in receiver.
+<DAS_HOME>/repository/conf/event-processor.xmlfile as follows to cluster DAS in the Receiver.

 Click here to view the complete event-processor.xml file with the changes mentioned above.